 DIY Wedding Livestream Platforms

 7. Lovecast – Simple & free!
 Lovecast is a wedding livestream mobile app that uses text notification to alert guests it's time to celebrate.
 It features easy one-click streaming access for unlimited guests (no app download required), live chat, and 1080HD video quality.
 Easy peasy!

-8. Joy – Joining forces with YouTube & Vimeo, couples who use Joy’s wedding website builder have easy access to live streaming through their own wedding website.
-Pretty spiffy!
+9. Joy – Couples who use Joy's wedding website builder have easy access to live streaming through their own wedding website through any live streaming platform of their choosing – Zoom, Google Hangouts, Facebook Live, etc. Pretty spiffy!

 Do you know of another wedding live streaming platform, not on this list?
 Send us an email at email@example.com and we'll check it out!